 Men’s Power League – 5 max per game.

 All Men’s League play and Men in Coed - Two (2) and One (1) Progressive per game

 ALL Women’s leagues and Women in Coed - NO LIMIT

 Excess over-the-fence home runs will be an out and a dead ball.

-Teams CAN play with nine (9), four (4) men and five (5) women or vice versa.
+Teams MAY play with nine (9), four (4) men and five (5) women or vice versa.
 If playing with 9 you must take an out in the 10th spot of the batting order.

-Teams can play short-handed, but Coed teams must have 8 or more.
-Men’s and Women’s teams must have 9 or more to play.
-IF you start at full strength, you can drop to the short-handed rule, but must take an out.
-If your team loses players to being ejected, then the umpires can call the game for failure to remain control and perform in a sportsman like manner.
+IF you start with a full roster, you may drop to the short-handed rule, but must take an out.
+If your team loses do ejection, then the umpires may call the game for failure to remain control and perform in a sportsman like manner.

 Fast Pitch – Teams MUST have eight (8) players to start a game.
 It does not matter if your team is the home team or visiting team.
 If a team drops to 7 players during the game, then the game is ended.
 If a team is forced to forfeit a game under these circumstances, it will be listed as a 7-0 win for the opposing team.